Should I root my Android phone

 Preinstalled/system apps (and updates of those apps) still cannot be moved without administrator rights.

-As of today, it is less critical to be able to install programs on the SD card, as the internal memory is generally bigger than the memory of the first android phones (dozens of gigabytes of memory compared to a couple), even if some application is getting always bigger in size, the Play Store changed the policies about sizes multiple times.
+As of today, it is less critical to be able to install programs on the SD card, as the internal memory is generally bigger than the memory of the first Android phones (dozens of gigabytes of memory compared to a couple).
+But considering that applications are getting always bigger (the Play Store changed the policies about sizes multiple times), it might good to be able to take advantage of SD cards.

 Update system certificates (until Android 4, since Android 7)